medical-codes-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: walking a US medical code system's hierarchy for discovery without a search term.
-It specifies the verb ('walk'), resource ('hierarchy'), and distinguishes from sibling search tools.
-It also explains behavioral differences between code systems, making the purpose unambiguous.
+The description clearly states the tool's purpose: 'Walk a US medical code system's hierarchy for discovery without a search term.'
+It specifies the resource (hierarchy) and the verb (walk), and distinguishes itself from siblings like search tools by emphasizing 'without a search term.'
+It also explains the two operational modes (with/without node).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.